LoowdY/breast_cancer_binary_classification_AI/README.md

 Review and correct the grammatical errors.
 It's documentation for GitHub and LinkedIn regarding a deep learning breast cancer classifier model.
 ****

+Link for download the data (without the division as predictors and classes): [data_brast_cancer_kaggle](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data?resource=download) or Download this repository with the segregation already applied.